-- c) The following convertible debentures are outstanding as of September 30, 2023: - (i) On December 18, 2018, the Company completed a non-brokered private placement of an unsecured convertible debenture with a principal amount of \$2,000, which debenture was acquired by DRAG.
-The debenture matured on December 31, 2019 (extended to March 22, 2021 during November 2019, to October 22, 2023 during fiscal 2021 and then further extended to September 30, 2024 during fiscal 2022) and bears interest at a rate of 6.0% per annum, payable at maturity.
+- c) The following convertible debentures are outstanding as of December 31, 2023: - (i) On December 18, 2018, the Company completed a non-brokered private placement of an unsecured convertible debenture with a principal amount of \$2,000, which debenture was acquired by DRAG.
+The debenture matured on December 31, 2019 (extended to March 22, 2021 during November 2019, to October 22, 2023 during fiscal 2021, to September 30, 2024 during fiscal 2022 and then further extended to September 30, 2025 during fiscal 2023) and bears interest at a rate of 6.0% per annum, payable at maturity.
 The Company may elect to convert the debenture into common shares upon the availability to the Company of full funding for the Sangdong Project at a conversion price equal to the higher of the price per common share in any equity financing completed by the Company after the date of issuance of the debenture and prior to the conversion or the maturity date of the debentures for purposes of financing the Sangdong Project and \$0.628.
-However, the Company may not convert the debenture if at any time the Company's common shares trade below \$0.628 per common share or if such conversion would result in DRAG holding more than 19.9% of the Company's issued and outstanding common shares as at September 30, 2023.
-The fair value of the conversion feature allocated to equity upon modification of the debenture was \$35. - (ii) On January 30, 2018, the Company issued a convertible debenture as part of a debt restructuring with a principal amount of \$5,963, which was due on January 31, 2020 (extended to January 30, 2021 during fiscal 2020, further extended to July 31, 2022 during fiscal 2021, then further extended to October 31, 2024 during fiscal 2022).
+However, the Company may not convert the debenture if at any time the Company's common shares trade below \$0.628 per common share or if such conversion would result in DRAG holding more than 19.9% of the Company's issued and outstanding common shares as at December 31, 2023. - (ii) On January 30, 2018, the Company issued a convertible debenture as part of a debt restructuring with a principal amount of \$5,963, which was due on January 31, 2020 (extended to January 30, 2021 during fiscal 2020, further extended to July 31, 2022 during fiscal 2021, then further extended to October 31, 2024 during fiscal 2022).
 The debenture is convertible into common shares of Almonty at \$0.90 per common share.
 The debenture bears interest at a rate of 6.0% per annum, compounding quarterly, payable on the earlier of the maturity date or the date of conversion.
 The debenture is subject to covenants customary for such facilities and the lender had nominated a member of the Board of Directors.
 On issuance of the debenture, the Company estimated the liability and equity components as \$5,311 and \$652, respectively.
 The fair value of the liability component was determined by discounting the expected future cash outflows for principal and interest at a discount rate of 12.0%, representing a market rate of interest on similar debt without a conversion feature.
 The difference between the total proceeds of the loan and the amount allocated to the liability component was allocated to the equity component.
-As at September 30, 2023, the amortized cost of the debt was \$5,963 (December 31, 2022 - \$5,963) with the difference between the principal amount of the loan and the amortized cost being recognized in profit or loss over the period to maturity at an effective interest rate of 12%.
+As at December 31, 2023, the amortized cost of the debt was \$5,963 (December 31, 2022 - \$5,963) with the difference between the principal amount of the loan and the amortized cost being recognized in profit or loss over the period to maturity at an effective interest rate of 12%.
+Subsequent to December 31, 2023, this debenture, plus related accrued interest, was converted into 10,249,605 common shares of the Company (Note 18).